 Not all people who say that they wants to save the planet really want to do it.
 Sometimes, they have their own hidden agenda.
 And there is a really easy way to determine if that is the case.
 If somebody expresses strong disagreement with any of the above rules without being able to back their opinion up with rational arguments, saving the planet is definitely not this person’s priority.

-For example, if someone has a big problem with not demonizing their opponents, not causing nuisance to the public, assuming that their opponents have good intentions or accepting that the subject of climate change is somewhat controversial, the main priorities of such a person are probably to win the argument and to be right at all cost.
+For example, if someone has a big problem with not demonizing their opponents, not causing nuisance to the public, assuming that their opponents have good intentions or accepting that the subject of climate change is somewhat controversial, the main priorities of such a person are probably to win the argument and to be proven right at all cost.
 Saving the planet is just an excuse to fulfill these needs.
-Perhaps, such person is a narcissist and cannot tolerate any opposing opinion and perceives it as a narcissistic injury.
+Perhaps, such person is a narcissist and cannot tolerate any opposing opinion.
+To them, any kind of disagreement with them is perceived as a narcissistic injury.

 Or maybe such people are just fulfilling the need to be a part of a large tribe by participating in the environmental movements.
 In this case, they would care more about their tribe being in the right than they would about actually doing something positive for the environment.